 I remember dear Daaji talking about grace.
 This feeling I had today?
 This was grace.
 I can feel it in the air, still, since I started reading at 10 am.
 Still lingering gently, having gone from a powerful, grateful-tears-inducing strength, to being like a beautiful energy calmly flowing through the house and around it.

 So let’s move to the second book.
 The Book of Rumi.
 I closed my eyes & flipped pages & randomly stopped at 1) The Snake Catcher & The Thief; which was about hidden blessings & God’s protection & His plans even when we don’t understand what any given situation may actually mean in the grand scheme of things (even just on an individual level…as individual as that can actually be 😉) And 2) Jesus & the Skeleton: a story about God’s wisdom and also that it’s for the best that we don’t get everything we want when we want it.

 Such serendipity, I tell you.

 Theeeennn… these two random Four Agreements pages (24 & 25) that talked about dishonoring ourselves to please other people, and about how harshly we judge ourselves against a picture of perfection, and end up rejecting our own selves.

 Lastly came in The Heartfulness Way.
-Part of a portion I haven’t yet read…toward the end.
+Part of a portion I hadn’t yet read…toward the end.
 Here is a photo of it: